andrasq/node-qnit/Readme.md

 strict inequality test, `a !== b`

+### t.contains( a, b )

+coercive test that a contains b as substring (strings), array element (array and non-array), subarray (arrays) or object key-value subset (objects).
+If not arrays, objects or strings, a and b will be compared directly.

+### t.strictContains( a, b )

+inclusion test as above but with elements compared pairwise with strict-equals ===.

 #### t.throws( block, [error], [message] )

 confirm that the block throws the specified error.
 Error can be an Error